Recognition of Prior Studies

 • Enrol in a course which is on the top-up list if a precedent is available.

-• If no precedent is available, you are advised to register for required Higher level courses in a bachelor's degree or sub-degree programme.
+• If no precedent is available, you are advised to register for required Higher/3000-/4000-level courses in a bachelor's degree or sub-degree programme.

 • Alternatively, you may apply via the Extended Scheme in case a precedent is not available; or, if you would like to have a top-up list before enrolling in any courses.

-Block credits cannot be used together with either general credits or specific credits.
+BCT credits/credit-units cannot be used together with either GCT credits/credit-units or SCT credits/credit-units.